-At the moment, they are running their best offer ever.
-You can earn 100,000 points by spending $4,000 in the first three months.
-That’s worth an astounding $1,250 towards travel!
+At the moment, they are running a pretty great offer.
+You can earn 60,000 points by spending $4,000 in the first three months.
+That’s worth a whopping $750 towards travel!

 A few years ago, we both signed up for this card when we headed to South America for a big trip.
 We both earned the sign-up bonus, which I believe was 50,000 points at the time.

 My points got us round-trip flights from mainland Ecuador to the Galapagos Islands and then one-way tickets from Lima to New Orleans.
 Rachel’s points helped us fill in the gaps with other flights around the continent.
 Between the two of us, we probably scored $2,000 worth of free flights!

 Just by using the card regularly, we book at least one free flight a year.
 That’s because you get 2 points per $1 spent on both dining and travel, two things we spend quite a bit on.

 We redeem our points for travel most of the time, and Chase has their own system that’s very easy to use.
 You end up getting the most bang for your buck by using points for airline tickets.
 That’s our best advice for how to get free flight tickets without pigeon-holing yourself to one airline.